Canada (Attorney General) v. Power: Commentary

-The Supreme Court's decision has been extensively criticized.
+The attorneys for the plaintiff, Joseph Power, declared, "This decision is a landmark ruling in constitutional law and involved more than 20 interveners on appeal."

+The Canadian Constitution Foundation declared that it was "pleased" by the decision.
+The Foundation had intervened in the case in opposition to a finding of absolute parliamentary immunity.
+The David Asper Center for Constitutional Rights at the University of Toronto, which also intervened in opposition to absolute parliamentary immunity, declared, "Significantly, the Supreme Court’s view achieves a balance between important legislative privileges which weigh in favour of absolute immunity, and the Charter rights of all Canadians that favour no immunity."

+Thecourt.ca, the law review of Osgoode Hall Law School, called the decision "a sort of goldilocks solution – some immunity but not too much."
+Thecourt.ca still decries both the majority decision and the two dissenting opinions for their lack of clarity, though the article still asserts that all three opinions struck a different balance in how to reconcile the opposing constitutional principles of parliamentary sovereignty and the rule of law.

 University of Ottawa law professor Stéphane Sérafin called the judgment "shocking", writing that the Supreme Court "effectively granted itself ultimate authority over the legislative process in this country".
 Philippe Lagassé, an expert on the Crown and the Westminster system at Carleton University, wrote that the majority judgment in Power was "all rather disconcerting" and "went against rulings as recent as 2018 in Mikisew, went against the principle that one part of the Constitution shouldn’t invalidate another, and dissolved the essential distinction made between the Crown’s capacities and those of legislative and executive offices".

 Legal scholar Kerry Sun described the Court's judgment as exhibiting "a striking misapprehension of Canada’s constitutional architecture" and commented that the decision was "perhaps one of the Supreme Court’s most expensive mistakes in recent history".

 Legal commentator and lawyer Asher Honickman wrote the decision "subverts" the core constitutional principles of parliamentary privilege and parliamentary sovereignty.